ebachard/miniDart/README.md

 - Microsoft Lifecam C3000: sometimes asks to restart once miniDart, (asks for a good light)

 Operating system: tested on Windows 7 and Win 10 64-bit (a 32 bits version forwin7+ is available, but on demand only).

-What is currently functional :

-- [x]    Zoom (from x1.0 to x3.0 and up to x4.0 for Linux version) of part of the image // works perfectly
-- [x]    delayed display (adjustable up to 40s, but can be increased, tested OK up to 100s delay, but you need a lot of RAM in this case)
-- [x]    allows video sequencing (the sound is not managed at this time)
-- [x]    recording with or without delay images from one or more webcams (only one can be recorded at a time)
-- [x]    stopwatch: you can add the stopwatch, and embed the time in recorded videos
-- [x]    display of the activity time (cumulative if stopwatch activated) and / or the total time (since the first press start)
-- [x]    live webcam change (however it is advisable to start miniDart WITH the webcam connected)
-- [x]    editable theme (preferences tab)
-- [x]    the entire user interface is editable during operation, but is not memorized for the next start)
-- [x]    the statistics mode is being implemented, and any suggestion of improvement is welcome
-- [x]    open a video type file (will be used for image-per-image mode and analysis + sequencing with tagging)
-- [x]    image by image mode (already available here: https://github.com/ebachard/cv_slideshow works in "drag and drop" mode);

-Workshop analysis :

-- [x]    open a directory containing a video
-- [x]    choice of default video recording directory (to be tested further)
-- [x]    image-by-image analysis: we open a video of short duration (30s maximum recommended) and we can control the scrolling
-- [x]    tweakable slow motion.
-Works from 5 fps (true slow motion) to  ~40 fps (accelerated).
-60 fps is very approximative on Linux.

-Upcoming: annotations + recording of the image as a video of a given duration.

-GK follow-up workshop :

-- [x]    capture of all types of shots (including 7m)
-- [x]    display of statistics (% off,% success, favorable, unfavorable sectors, tracking shots per player)
-- [x]    shot color according to the result (goal, stop GB, post, shot outside frame)
-- [x]    dragging shots to the mouse
-- [x]    ability to add an arrow, and adjust the dimensions
-- [ ]    adding the shooter's number (known bug, does not work properly yet)
-- [x]    enter name of the followed GK
-- [x]    entry level championship / training mode or match / match mode, for the N2F, club choice
-- [x]    current half-time
-- [x]    statistical follow-up mode type sheet of match (GB or players of a team);
-- [x]    choice of the type of shot (for a 7m, you have to activate the "7m" button BEFORE you draw the shot, otherwise the shot will be taken for a normal shot)
-- [x]    icons for stopwatch, sources (webcam 1 or 2)

-Under development (but already partially functional):

-Workshop delay:

-- [ ]    use a video file as video source
-- [ ]    use an IP webcam as video source
-- [ ]    real-time tracking
-- [ ]    visual cues in real time

-GK Workshop:

-- [ ]    annotations
-- [ ]    capture shooting conditions

-To come up :

-- [ ]    slow-motion mode // works already, but requires conversion from OpenCV + highgui to OpenGL

 Technical informations: